zeroecco/boundless/documentation/site/pages/glossary/index.md

 ## Prover

-The market participant that fulfills [proof orders](#proof-order).
+The market participant that fulfills [proof request](#proof-request).

-## Proof Order
+## Proof Request

 <!-- TODO https://linear.app/risczero/issue/BM-201/replace-proof-request-with-order -->

-An order - also called a request - placed on the [Boundless Market](#boundless-market) to that includes:
+An request - also called a order - placed on the [Boundless Market](#boundless-market) to that includes:

-- A Unique ID for the request on the Market
+- A unique ID for the request on the Market
-- Proof Requirements for a this order to be fulfilled, including the [Image ID][r0-term-image-id]
+- Requirements of the delivered proof for a this order to be fulfilled, including the [Image ID][r0-term-image-id]
 - A URL where the [ELF Binary][r0-term-elf-binary] for the program with required Image ID's can be retrieved by the [Prover](#prover)
-- [Guest Program][r0-term-guest-program] inputs
+- [Guest program][r0-term-guest-program] inputs
-- An Offer specifying remuneration for successful order fulfillment
+- An offer specifying reward for successful order fulfillment

-See `contracts/src/IProofMarket.sol` for more details.
+See `contracts/src/IBoundlessMarket.sol` for more details.

 ## Requestor